 See our full Samsung Galaxy Buds Pro review.

-To call the Amazfit Powerbuds an impressive product would be an understatement.
-It’s remarkable to see the amount of functionality jammed into these buds, especially for under $100.
+It’s remarkable to see the amount of functionality jammed into these Amazfit PowerBuds, especially for under $100.
 They have a PPG heart rate sensor that collects biometric data, which can be saved on the companion app.
 Speaking of which, the Zepp app has a lot of activity tracking fields (e.g. calories burned, BMI, step count) and personalized settings, from a customizable EQ with multiple presets to workout modes.
 Then there’s the generous playtime (8 hours) you get on a full charge, along with impactful bass response to keep adrenaline levels high.

 The Bose Sport Earbuds is a more workout-friendly version of the popular QuietComfort Earbuds, minus the listening modes and massive design.
 It's lighter and smaller, features with IPX4 water resistance and comes with a variety of ear-tips to accommodate different ear shapes.